Facebook Pixel States Where You Can Claim a Prior-Year 529 Plan Tax Deduction

 IA 529 plan tax deduction:

-In 2021, contributions and rollover contributions up to $3,522 per individual, per beneficiary, are deductible from Iowa state income tax.
-Eligible contributions must be made by the account owner.
-Contributions must be made to an Iowa 529 plan in order to qualify.
+In 2024, contributions and rollover contributions up to $5,500 per individual, per beneficiary, and up to $11,000 per beneficiary by married taxpayers filing jointly who each make their own contributions are deductible from Iowa state income tax.
+The account owner must make eligible contributions, and contributions must be made to an Iowa 529 plan to qualify.

 Read more